Troldhede railway station

-Troldhede station is a railway station serving the small railway town of Troldhede in Western Jutland, Denmark.
+Troldhede station is a railway station serving the small railway town of Troldhede in West Jutland, Denmark.

 Troldhede station is located on the Skanderborg–Skjern line.
 The station opened in 1881.
 From 1917 to 1968 it was the northern terminus of the Troldhede-Kolding-Vejen railway line from Troldhede to Kolding.
-It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by Arriva.
+It offers direct regional train services to Aarhus, Skjern and Esbjerg operated by GoCollective.

 Architecture

 The station building was designed by the Danish architect Niels Peder Christian Holsøe.